Floor insulation

 Keeping the thickness of your insulation to a minimum will reduce the likelihood of having to make alterations to door openings, stairs and other fixtures as a result of the increase in floor height.

-If an old concrete floor is being replaced, you will likely be required by Building Regulations to upgrade the insulation.
-In almost all cases this is a job for a professional builder.
+If an old concrete floor is being replaced, you will likely be required by Building Regulations to upgrade the insulation at the same time.